Integration of professional captioning services

 User feedback

 We conducted usability testing with the most insightful admins from our previous interviews.
-Initially, the dashboard was two tables, but feedback indicated this was overwhelming and too reminiscent of Excel – “we see enough Excel in a day”.
+Initially, the dashboard used two tables, but feedback indicated this was overwhelming and reminiscent of Excel, – “we see enough Excel in a day”.

 Solution